Why a Health Savings Account (HSA) Is a Good Deal

 medical icon

-You can use money in an HSA to pay for doctor visits and dentist bills, prescription copays, eye exams, contacts and prescription glasses, and medical supplies from bandages to hearing aids.
+You can use money in an HSA to pay for doctor visits and dentist bills, prescription copays , eye exams, contacts, prescription glasses and medical supplies from bandages to hearing aids.

-The list of eligible expenses is long.
-It even includes expenses that may not be covered by health insurance at all, like laser eye surgery, guide dogs or fertility treatments.
+The list of things you can pay for with your HSA is long.
+It even includes things your health insurance might not cover, such aslaser eye surgery, guide dogs or fertility treatments.

 While you usually can't use HSA funds to pay monthly bills for health insurance, there are important exceptions.
 You can use HSA money to pay your plan's monthly rate for: